openiddict/openiddict-documentation/configuration/token-formats.md

 ## ASP.NET Core Data Protection

-OpenIddict 3.0 can also be configured to use [ASP.NET Core Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction) to create
-Data Protection tokens instead of JWT tokens.
+Both the OpenIddict client and server features can be configured to use [ASP.NET Core Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction) to create opaque binary tokens instead of JWT tokens.
 ASP.NET Core Data Protection uses its own key ring to encrypt and protect tokens against tampering and is supported for all types of tokens, except identity tokens, that are always JWT tokens.

-Unlike JWTs, ASP.NET Core Data Protection tokens only support symmetric encryption and rely on a binary format developed by the ASP.NET team rather than on a standard like JWT.
+Unlike JWTs, ASP.NET Core Data Protection tokens only support symmetric encryption and rely on a binary format developed by the
+ASP.NET team rather than on a standard like JWT.
 While this prevents using such tokens in scenarios where interoperability is needed, opting for ASP.NET Core Data Protection rather than JWT has actually a few advantages:

   - ASP.NET Core Data Protection tokens don't use a JSON representation and therefore are generally a bit shorter.
   - ASP.NET Core Data Protection has been designed to achieve high throughput as it's natively used by ASP.NET Core for authentication cookies, antiforgery tokens and session cookies.

 > [!WARNING]
 > Despite its name, ASP.NET Core Data Protection is not tied to ASP.NET Core and can be used in any .NET Standard 2.0-compatible
 > application, including legacy ASP.NET 4.6.1 (and higher) applications using `Microsoft.Owin`.
 >
-> To enable ASP.NET Core Data Protection support in the OpenIddict OWIN server and validation hosts, you need to
+> To enable ASP.NET Core Data Protection support in the OpenIddict OWIN hosts, you need to manually reference the
-> manually reference the `OpenIddict.Server.DataProtection` and `OpenIddict.Validation.DataProtection` packages.
+> `OpenIddict.Client.DataProtection`, `OpenIddict.Server.DataProtection` and `OpenIddict.Validation.DataProtection` packages.

 ### Switching to Data Protection tokens

-ASP.NET Core Data Protection support is provided by the `OpenIddict.Server.DataProtection` and `OpenIddict.Validation.DataProtection` packages.
+ASP.NET Core Data Protection support is provided by the `OpenIddict.Client.DataProtection`, `OpenIddict.Server.DataProtection` and `OpenIddict.Validation.DataProtection` packages.
 These packages are referenced by the `OpenIddict.AspNetCore` metapackage and therefore don't have to be referenced explicitly.

-To enable ASP.NET Core Data Protection support, call `options.UseDataProtection()` in **both the server and validation options**:
+To force the OpenIddict server to use ASP.NET Core Data Protection support, call `options.UseDataProtection()` in **both the server and validation options**
+(as APIs will use the same token format to be able to properly extract access tokens):

 ```csharp
 services.AddOpenIddict()